- 1 Seeds and Potting Methods

 Seeds and Potting Methods

 You don’t need to purchase plastic seed trays to get your garden started.
-Launch your sustainable practice on the right foot and use these eco-friendly seed starter ideas.
+Launch your sustainable practice on the right foot and use these eco-friendly seed starter ideas and consider an aero garden as a way to grow your plants before the season starts.

 Egg Carton Seed Starters